 Habitat Restoration

-The improvements at most of these sites were meant to increase the area and depth of already high quality off channel salmonid habitat by building fish passages and ponds.
-For more than a decade WDFW maintained and monitored these enhanced sites.
+The improvements at most of these sites included building concrete and wooden structures meant to increase pools water that were high quality salmon habitat.
+For more than a decade, WDFW maintained and monitored these enhanced sites.

-In the late 1990’s, DFW stopped maintaining SSHEAR sites.
-Now, over 40 years after the program began, many sites are degrading.
-Fish ladders have broken, and concrete structures meant to build ponds are now barriers to fish passage.
+As you can see, now, over 40 years after the program began, many of these structures are degrading.
+Fish ladders have broken, and structures meant to build ponds are now barriers to fish passage.

-PCSC believes that correction of these human-made fish passage barriers is one of the most cost effective methods of salmonid enhancement and restoration in our watershed.
-Large amounts of habitat can be brought into production by correcting the fish passage barriers at these SSHEAR sites.
+PCSC believes that correction of these human-made fish passage barriers is one of the most cost effective methods of salmon habitat restoration in our watershed.
+PCSC monitors these sites, checking water levels at various time throughout the year, checking for juvenile fish in the ponds, and conducting water analysis.

-PCSC’s work focuses on removing the degrading fish ladders and concrete structures, and replacing them with logs and branches to create a dam made of natural materials.
-Our goal is to create a structure that will maintain the pond, and allow for nature to take over the maintenance of these sites, just like she did for millennia.
+Our goal is to create natural structures, using materials found onsite, that will maintain the pond, and allow for nature to take over the maintenance of these sites, just like she did for millennia.

 SHHEAR Site

-Eagle Springs is an example of a well functioning SHHEAR Site.
-Eagle Springs is a tributary to the Sol Duc River located on the Hahn Family Ranch.
+Eagle Creek Springs is a tributary to the Sol Duc River located on the Hahn Family Ranch.
 It is is a ground water fed spring that emerges on Forest Service land, forms a pond area on private land, and enters the Sol Duc at a large pool.

 The spring fed channel supports spawning adult Coho and Sockeye, juvenile salmon and trout, and provides a cold water source for the main stem Sol Duc where adult salmon and steelhead hold in the summer.